You may have asked yourself, “Why can’t I lie on a life insurance application?”

 Please include attribution to lifeinsuranceblog.net with this graphic.

 How to get the best life insurance rate

 The best way to shop is to have an independent life insurance agent shop for you.
 Independent agents have access to the same rates and plans that you get directly from the carrier, but with many more companies to choose from.

 Your independent life insurance agent’s job is to help find the best company based on the information you provide them.
 Independent agents are on your side and can truly help you find the best rates based on your situation.

-Give me a call at 888-411-1329 or send me an email.
-I’d love to help you find the best rates that are available to you.
+Give me a call at 888-411-1329, I’d love to help you find the best rates that are available to you.